 The Quality Improvement Program is reviewed annually and amended as necessary.
 Details about the program and the timeline for completing the review process are set forth in the annual Quality Improvement Work Plan.
 The status of the work plan items is updated quarterly and reviewed by the Quality Improvement Committee.
 An annual evaluation of the program is conducted to summarize and analyze the effectiveness of the Quality Improvement Program.
 This helps determine the plan for the following year.

-EmblemHealth uses various data sources to measure quality improvement processes and outcomes, determine barriers to improvement, and identify ways to improve quality and overcome obstacles.
+EmblemHealth uses various data sources and software to measure quality improvement processes and outcomes, determine barriers to improvement, and identify ways to improve quality and overcome obstacles.
 Data sources include: